Developing an Accommodation Plan

 Test Taking Accommodations: Students with disabilities may qualify for one or more of the following services.

-Notetakers: If students qualify for this service, they need to contact the SASC and complete an Accommodation Request Form.
+Notetakers: If students qualify for this service, they need to contact the SASC and complete a Notetaker Form.
 Students should remember:

-Modified Instructional Format: The DSO will assist students with accessing modified instructional formats.
+Modified Instructional Format: Disability Services will assist students with accessing modified instructional formats.
 This can include audible texts, enlarged print material and even Braille.
 Text to voice and voice to text software can be accessed by qualifying students from the SASC.
 It is important for students who need this type of service to remember:

 Sensory and Mobility Issues: Students who are deaf or hard of hearing may need access to modified instructional formats (mentioned above), specialized classroom amplification and/or sign language interpreters.
 As with Braille, requests for such services should be made as soon as possible as time requirements may be significant.

-Students with mobility challenges will need to contact the DSO in a timely manner as well as issues like housing requests may require building modifications.
+Students with mobility challenges will need to contact Disability Services in a timely manner as well as issues like housing requests which may require building modifications.
 Other services can include priority registration to ensure that classes are accessible as well as other services previously outlined.